Act respecting the laicity of the State: Federal election

-Law 21 was debated in the 2019 federal election.
-Bloc Quebecois leader Yves-Francois Blanchet stated this was a provincial matter and not relevant to the federal government's jurisdiction but did campaign in favour of Law 21.
+Bill 21 was debated in the 2019 federal election.
+Bloc Quebecois leader Yves-Francois Blanchet stated this was a provincial matter and not relevant to the federal government's jurisdiction but did campaign in favour of Bill 21.
 When explaining why being called a nationalist to Canada Press is not seen a pejorative, Joseph Yvon Thériault, a sociology professor at University of Quebec at Montreal, compared Bill 21 to stricter legislation in European countries such as France and Belgium as an argument that Quebec nationalism is based on moderation.
 Although Trudeau initially spoke out against the idea of the bill in 2017, he did not take any actual action to prevent the bill from passing.
 During his election campaign in 2019, he avoided the topic as much as possible in order to maintain popularity in the polls within Quebec.
 The consensus among the 2019 candidates was that the bill was a provincial issue and they would not pursue action at a federal level if elected.
 Including NDP leader Jagmeet Singh who would personally be affected by the bill while in Quebec.